 The odd one out: Defensive Positioning

-The aforementioned explanation applies to all “on-the-ball actions”; actions in which the player under consideration actually touches the ball (or the opponent in case of a foul).
+The aforementioned explanation applies to all “on-the-ball actions” - actions in which the player under consideration actually touches the ball (or the opponent in case of a foul).
 So this concerns all action types we provide on the platform, except for Defensive Positioning.

-Instead of looking at the chance of scoring and conceding a goal from the match situation, we examine the contribution of a direct opponent in case of defensive positioning.
+Instead of looking at the chance of scoring and conceding a goal from the match situation, we examine the contribution of a direct opponent in the case of defensive positioning.
 Specifically, a player receives positive credit when their direct opponent has a lower impact in terms of Contribution Ratings for offensive actions than can be expected based on earlier performances.

 To give you an idea of how these Defensive Positioning computations work, we provide an example computation of the contribution on Defensive Positioning of Séamus Coleman (Everton FC) in the Premier League match against Crystal Palace on February 8, 2020.
-In this match Coleman’s direct opponent was Wilfried Zaha.
+In this match, Coleman’s direct opponent was Wilfried Zaha.
 In recent matches, Zaha reached an overall offensive contribution of around 0.4 per 90 minutes.
 In the match against Everton, Zaha only reached an overall offensive contribution of 0.3, which is -0.1 compared to what we would expect based on recent performances.
 Therefore, we consider the contribution on Defensive Positioning of Séamus Coleman to be +0.1 for this match.
 Note: this is a simplified representation of the actual calculation.
 In practice, the model also assigns a part of the defensive contribution to surrounding players (Yerry Mina, Morgan Schneiderlin and Theo Walcott), and accounts for other factors, such as substitutes and positional switches too.